Looking Ahead: Defensive Tackle

 The Tigers are also among the favorites for Honolulu (Hawaii) St. Louis five-star defensive tackle Faatui Tuitele and Mansfield (Texas) Legacy three-star defensive tackle Enoch Jackson.

-Tuitele, who is ranked as the nation’s No. 3 defensive tackle according to all of the major recruiting services, visited Clemson for the first time last summer.
+Tuitele, who is ranked as the nation’s No. 3 defensive tackle, visited Clemson for the first time last summer.
 In May, he named Clemson one of his top five schools along with Washington, Texas, Alabama and Ohio State.
 Look for Clemson to try to get him back on campus for an official visit in the fall.

 Jackson, meanwhile, announced a top three of Arkansas, Clemson and Texas Tech last week.
 Clemson offered him in late May.